Magyartanulas/magyartanulas.github.io/Section9.md

 | ők           | szerettek   | szerették   | szeretnek      | szeretik     | szeretnének          | szeretnék          |
 | én <-> téged | -----       | szerettelek | -----          | szeretlek    | -----                | szeretnélek        |

-* János és Zsuzsi egymásba szerettek, és született egy kisfiúk, Áron. - (János and Zsuzsi fell in love with each other, and they had (birthed) a little boy, Áron. lit.
+* János és Zsuzsi egymásba beleszerettek, és született egy kisfiúk, Áron. - (János and Zsuzsi fell in love with each other, and they had (birthed) a little boy, Áron. lit.
 * A testvérem voltál Anakin.
 Szerettelek! - (You were my brother (sibling) Anakin.
 I loved you!)
 * Szeretem a lovakat, ismerem a szokásaikat és az eszük járását. - (I love horses, I know their ways and how they think (lit. how their minds walk)).
 * Ez azt a komoly kérdést veti fel, hogy milyen jövőt szeretnénk a gyerekeinknek. - (This raises the serious question, what kind of future would we like for our children?)

 ## Imád - Passion & Adoration

-To express your passions and who you adore/worship, use `imád`.
-Imád also makes use of the accusative case.
+To express your passion or adoration for things use `imád`.

+For people one can use `imád` to worship or express stronger love or cherishment.

 | Pronoun      | Past indef. | Past def. | Present indef. | Present def. | Present. indef. cond. | Present. def. cond. |
 |--------------|-------------|-----------|----------------|--------------|-----------------------|---------------------|